jargon777/GradeXConvert/README.md

 Boolean.
 If set to true, the program will attempt to find a close match for the requested column.
 If set to false, exact matches are needed to column names.
 Fuzzy matching issues warnings to the screen if used.

 ###HEADERS
 The headers included in the input files.
-This setting has two levels.
+The overall format is a dictionary datatype, declared as HEADERS['TAB']['NAME IN INPUT'] = {'pos':1, 'remap': NAME IN OUTPUT}.
+In laymans terms, this setting has three levels.
 In the first level, each of the tags is used to generate separate tabs in the files.
 This cannot be changed in the setting file without throwing errors.
 The second level has the names of the columns from the source files that will be included in the written file.
 Be sure the column exists if you change these values.
-Column labels that you want included must take the form 'NAME': -1.
+The third level has two keys, 'pos' and 'remap'. 'pos' is used when converting, and must take the form 'pos': -1. 'remap' controls what is written to the ouput file.
 Existing headers can be renamed.
+The order of entries determines the order in the output.
 ###PROVINCEPOSTALCONV

 Boolean.
 Whether or not the program will try to convert the province names from non-standard abbreviations to postal abbreviations